Developer Guide

 Data groups

-Intrexx data groups are automatically given names, based on their type, to avoid the same name being given twice.
+Intrexx data groups are automatically given names when they are created, depending on their type, in order to avoid duplicate naming.
 So that they can easily be recognized in SQL statements (e.g. in Groovy or Velocity) all table names should be adjusted accordingly.
 In principle, the following rules should be kept when naming data groups:

-1. maximum length of the table title: 26 Characters
+1. maximum length of the table name: 26 characters

 2. as descriptive as possible (e.g. SHARE_FEED)